Skip to content

 How Verification Works

-The ECZ-ID verification model has three layers: identity provisioning, real-time verification, and ongoing evidence-state updates.
+The ECZ-ID verification model has three layers: identity provisioning, current-state verification, and ongoing evidence-state updates.

 1